Automata Cascades: Expressivity and Sample Complexity

 The function implemented by the cascade is the one implemented by the automaton $\langle \Sigma_1, Q, \delta, q^\mathrm{init}, \Sigma_{d+1}, \theta \rangle$ having set of states $Q = Q_1 \times \dots \times Q_d,$ initial state $q_\mathrm{init} = \langle q_1^\mathrm{init}, \dots, q_d^\mathrm{init} \rangle$, transition and output functions defined as

 where each component reads the recursively-defined input

-A cascade is \emph{simple} if $\theta_i(q,\sigma) = q$, for every $i \in [1,d-1]$. \end{definition} The components of a cascade are arranged in a sequence.
+A cascade is \emph{simple} if $\theta_i(q,\sigma) = q$, for every $i \in [1,d-1]$.
+An \emph{acceptor cascade} is a cascade where $\Gamma_{d+1} = \{0,1\}$. \end{definition} The components of a cascade are arranged in a sequence.
 Every component reads the input and output of the preceding component, and hence, recursively, it reads the external input together with the output of all the preceding components.
-A cascade architecture is depicted in Figure~\ref{figure:fully-connected-cascade}.
 The external input is the input to the first component, and the overall output is the one of the last component.